IBM-Bluemix-Docs/watson-starter-kits/deploy-starter-kits/index.md

 The following instructions describe how to run [Watson starter kits](https://console.bluemix.net/developer/watson/starter-kits) locally and deploy them to {{site.data.keyword.Bluemix_notm}}.
 {: shortdesc}

-Depending on the starter kit you selected, there may be additional steps required to start your application.
-View the _README.md_ file in your downloaded starter kit folder for more information.
+There might be additional steps required to start your application.
+View the `README.md` file in your downloaded starter kit directory for more information.
 {: tip}

 ## Running locally with Docker